kakauandme/aidreams/README.md

 ### Troubleshooting

-If the port is already take kill it with
+If the port is already taken kill it with kindness

 ```sh
 lsof -n -i4TCP:8787 | awk '{print$2}' | tail -1 | xargs kill -9